vsdp/SDPLIB/README.md

 > This GitHub repository is a "modern" presentation of the original SDPLIB 1.2
 > library by  Brian Borchers hosted at
 > http://euler.nmt.edu/~brian/sdplib/sdplib.html.
+>
+> Hans Mittelman has [benchmarked](http://plato.asu.edu/ftp/sdplib.html) a
+> number of SDP codes on the SDPLIB problems.

+If you use SDPLIB and wish to cite it, please refer to:

+> Borchers, B., SDPLIB 1.2, A Library of Semidefinite Programming Test Problems.
+> Optimization Methods and Software.
+11(1):683-690, 1999.

 This is version 1.2 of SDPLIB.
 The only change in this version of SDPLIB is that problem `hinf37` has been removed- the problem was